keeganhk/keeganhk.github.io/_pages/about.md

 ### ***Current Research Focuses***

 I am currently concentrating my research efforts on ***Game-Ready 3D AIGC*** and its integration into the asset production pipelines of real-world game industry.
-My ongoing R&D projects include:
+Ongoing R&D projects include:

 * **Ultra-Realistic and Physically-Consistent Mesh Detail Generation.** (See our earlier results in [SuperCarver](http://arxiv.org/abs/2503.09439).)
 * **Mesh Texture Super-Resolution and Controllable Repainting.**